stackrox/collector/README.md

 - To run unit tests, select the *runUnitTests* configuration and then select **Run**.

 ### Building collector image(s) from the command-line
-- `make image` or `make image-rhel` will create the default (Ubuntu) and Red Hat based collector images respectively.
+- `make image` will create the Red Hat based collector image.